 Ignited gas burner on a cooktop

-A cooktop, or stovetop, is a standalone appliance that installs directly into your countertop.
+A cooktop, or stovetop, is a stand-alone appliance that installs directly into your countertop.
 Cooktops look like the stovetop on a range but are separate from the oven.
 A range, on the other hand, includes both an oven and a cooktop in one appliance.
-Many people opt for a cooktop plus wall oven configuration because they find it convenient to separate stovetop and oven functions, they prefer the aesthetics or they want to install the cooktop somewhere a range may not work, like certain kitchen islands.
-Installing a separate cooktop and a wall oven allows you to increase the height of your oven, eliminating the need to bend down to put food inside.
-Learn more about the differences between ranges vs. cooktops.

-If you’ve never considered a standalone cooktop, you might find that it suits your needs, with electric, gas, induction and downdraft cooktop styles available.
+If you’ve never considered a stand-alone cooktop, you might find that it suits your needs, with electric, gas, induction and downdraft cooktop styles available.
 Some cooktops even come equipped with additional accessories like grills and griddles.
 Read on to learn more about the different types of stovetops for your kitchen.

-WHICH DIFFERENT TYPES OF COOKTOPS ARE AVAILABLE TODAY?
+4 TYPES OF COOKTOPS

-Several different cooktops are available on the market including gas, electric, induction and downdraft.
+Several different cooktops are available on the market, including gas, electric, induction and downdraft.
 Cooktops are usually set apart by their fuel source and how they heat your food.
 For instance, a cooktop can be powered by electricity, gas or propane.
 Many cooktops are approximately 30 to 36 inches in size and come with four to six burners.
 Larger cooktops, up to 48 inches, are available and generally come equipped with more burners.
-Learn more about cooktop sizes & dimensions.
+Learn more about cooktop sizes and dimensions.

-Gas, electric and induction cooktops heat your food differently, which is another factor to keep in mind.
+Gas, electric and induction cooktops each heat your food differently, which is another factor to keep in mind.
 Gas cooktops use an open flame to heat your food, while electric cooktops use a radiant, smooth top to heat your food.
 Induction cooktops use electromagnetism and require specific, induction-compatible cookware.

 Modular cooktops are a unique choice that allow the consumer to customize the cooktop to include different cooking elements.